metafacture/metafacture-documentation/flux-commands.md

 morph
 -----
-- description:	applies a metamorph transformation to the event stream.
+- description:	Applies a metamorph transformation to the event stream.
 Metamorph definition is given in brackets.
 - signature:	StreamReceiver -> StreamReceiver
 - java class:	org.metafacture.metamorph.Metamorph